 Harrogate and District NHS Foundation Trust ("the Trust") was founded under the Health and Social Care (Community Health and Standards) Act 2003 and authorised as an NHS Foundation Trust from 1 January 2005.
 The Trust is the principal provider of hospital services to the population of Harrogate and surrounding district, and also provides services to north and west Leeds - representing a catchment population for the acute hospital of approximately 316,000.
-In addition, the Trust provides some community services across North Yorkshire (with a community services population of 620,000) and provides Children's Services between birth and up to 19 years of age in North Yorkshire, County Durham, Darlington, Middlesbrough, Stockton-on-Tees, Sunderland, Gateshead and Wakefield, looking after more than 500,000 children.
+In addition, the Trust provides some community services across North Yorkshire (with a community services population of 621,000) and provides Children's Services between birth and up to 19 (or in some cases 25) years of age in North Yorkshire, County Durham, Darlington, Middlesbrough, Stockton-on-Tees, Sunderland, Gateshead and Wakefield, looking after more than 600,000 children.